Fraunhofer-AISEC/cmc/README.md

 different hardware trust anchors and assembles this data together with signed metadata describing the platform to an attestation report (prover), or validates the measurements against the metadata.
 The *cmcd* provides a gRPC as well as a CoAP REST API.
-- The testclient and testserver are exemplary applications that make use of the daemon to generate and verify attestation reports and to create an attested tls connection.
+- The testtool is an exemplary application that make use of the *cmcd* to generate and verify attestation reports and to create an attested tls connections.
 - Drivers for trusted hardware provides the attestation reports and, if available, key storage and signing functionalities